haveno-dex/haveno-docs/docs/the-project/payment_methods/PayTM.md

 It is easy to add your PayTM account to Haveno.

 - Go to the top menu in Haveno and select Account.
-- Then select National Currency Accounts.
+- Then select Traditional Currency Accounts.
 - Click add new account
 - Select PayTM
 - Complete the details